Libraries import pandas as pd from matplotlib import pyplot as plt from scipy.cluster.hierarchy import dendrogram, linkage import numpy as np # Data set url = 'https://python-graph-gallery.com/wp-content/uploads/mtcars.csv' df = pd.read_csv(url) df = df.set_index('model') # Calculate the distance be

 After clustering your data and plotting a dendrogram, you probably want to compare the structure you get with your expectations.
 You can make this comparison by coloring labels according to your expectation.

-In this example we will consider the mtcars dataset.
-It is a numeric matrix that gives the feature of several cars.
-We can cluster these cars, represent their structure in a group by using the
+In this example, mtcars dataset is used.
+It is a numeric matrix that gives the features of cars.
+We can cluster these cars, and represent their structure in a group by using the

 dendrogram() function of the scipy library of python.
 In the example, you will see how to color the labels(car names) according to their cylinder(the ‘cyl’ column).
 By coloring according to cylinder feature, it is possible to see visually if the cylinder is responsible of this structure!